Credit Union vs. Bank: 8 Key Differences

 Credit Union vs. Bank: What’s the Difference?

-Banks are for-profit organizations, which means they invest the money you entrust them with and the interest they charge on loans.
+Banks are for-profit institutions, which means they invest the money you entrust them with and the interest they charge on loans.
 They use that money to grow the company and pass along dividends to the owners.

-Both credit unions and banks are typically insured through the U.S. government for up to $250,000 per deposit account — banks through the FDIC (Federal Deposit Insurance Corp.) and credit unions through the NCUSIF (National Credit Union Share Insurance Fund), which is a part of the NCUA (National Credit Union Administration).
+Both credit unions and banks are typically insured through the U.S. government for up to $250,000 per deposit account — banks through the FDIC (Federal Deposit Insurance Corporation.) and credit unions through the NCUSIF (National Credit Union Share Insurance Fund), which is a part of the NCUA (National Credit Union Administration).

 Each type of financial institution has its benefits and drawbacks.
-Here’s how credit unions and banks stack up across eight essential categories:
+Here’s how credit unions and banks stack up across eight essential categories.

 1. Interest Rates